memo/ofxMSAmcts/readme.md

 MCTS Code Based on the Java (Simon Lucas - University of Essex) and Python (Peter Cowling, Ed Powley, Daniel Whitehouse - University of York) impelementations at http://mcts.ai/code/index.html

 The code is not tailored for any specific use case.
-It's very generic (but perhaps not generic enough).
+It's very generic (but perhaps not generic enough?)
-It's not optimized, and priority is on readability and flexibility (I wrote it to understand MCTS).
+It's probably not very optimized, my priority was on readability and flexibility (I wrote it to understand MCTS).
-It supports variable number of actions per step and is templated.
+It supports variable number of agents, and variable number of actions per step, and is templated.
 See examples for how to design your 'State' and 'Action' classes.

 # Usage
         State state;            // contains the current state, it must comply with the State interface